weaveworks/weave-gitops/doc/adr/0007-api-service.md

 For security reasons, permissions will be implemented through RBAC so that the wego-api only has access to the resources it needs.

-With this proposal, the use of CLI options would still be required, however, it would be an intermediate step to eventually do a 100% migration into the cluster.
+With this proposal, the use of `kubectl` would still be required, however, it would be an intermediate step to eventually do a 100% migration into the cluster.

 Specifically, the proposed changes are as follows: